 indexes, and foreign keys, is available for SQL queries through

 InnoDB Configurable Data Dictionary Cache

-InnoDB now uses the
+InnoDB now frees up the memory associated

 (Bug #20877, Bug #11745884)